 A scatter plot matrix is made up of three or more Numeric fields.
-A scatter plot will be created for every pairwise combination of variables.
+A scatter plot is created for every pairwise combination of variables selected.

 A regression equation is calculated for every scatter plot in the matrix.
-The associated trend lines can be added to the scatter plots by checking Show linear trend in the Chart Properties pane.
-Alternatively, the mini-plots in the grid can be viewed as R² values with a color gradient corresponding to the strength of the R² value by checking Show as R2 in the Chart Properties pane.
+You can add the associated trend lines to the scatter plots by checking Show linear trend in the Chart Properties pane.
+Alternatively, you can view the mini-plots in the grid as R² values with a color gradient corresponding to the strength of the R² value by checking Show as R-Squared in the Chart Properties pane.

 Titles and description

 Charts and axes are given default titles based on the variable names and chart type.
 These can be edited on the General tab in the Chart Properties pane.
 You can also provide a chart Description, which is a block of text that appears at the bottom of the chart window.

 You can configure the look of your chart by formatting text and symbol elements, or by applying a chart theme.
 Format properties can be configured on the Format tab in the Chart Properties pane, or through the Chart Format context ribbon.
 Chart formatting options include the following: